Tyrannosaurus in popular culture: General impact

 In 1927, Charles R. Knight painted a mural incorporating Tyrannosaurus facing a Triceratops in the Field Museum of Natural History, establishing the two dinosaurs as enemies in popular thought; paleontologist Phil Currie cites this mural as one of his inspirations to study dinosaurs.
 Bakker said of the imagined rivalry between Tyrannosaurus and Triceratops, "No matchup between predator and prey has ever been more dramatic.
 It's somehow fitting that those two massive antagonists lived out their co-evolutionary belligerence through the very last days of the very last epoch of the Age of Dinosaurs."

-Since then, popular culture has consistently depicted Tyrannosaurs as "King of the Dinosaurs" for decades.
-Portrayals have ranged from serving as an antagonist against whom human heroes could test their courage to an awe inspiring symbol of power, analogous to the lion's depiction as "King of the Beasts".
+Since then, popular culture has consistently depicted Tyrannosaurs as "King of the Dinosaurs," analogous to the lion's depiction as "King of Beasts."